1.How do I get started?

 No, a partner is not necessary.
 While you are learning your instructor will dance with you as your partner.
-You will also be introduced to other students you can practice with in group classes and at dance parties.
-We even encourage couples to occasionaly take a private lesson one-on-one with an instructor to work on lead and follow techniques.
+We even encourage couples to occasionally take a private lesson one-on-one with an instructor to work on lead and follow techniques.

 8. How often should I take a lesson?

-We recommend at least once a week you either take a private or group class.
+We recommend you dance at least once per week.
 This prevents you from forgetting too much in between and becoming frustrated.